-It's almost here!
-The final season of Game of Thrones will start soon in the US and UK and it promises to be the most fierce yet.
+The final season of Game of Thrones is here.
+It promises to be the most fierce yet.

 You can watch the official full trailer above to whet your appetite further and below we reveal other details on GoT season 8, including how and where to watch it.
-Read on.

 When does Game of Thrones season 8 start?

 Game of Thrones returned to HBO yesterday, with a simulcast on Sky Atlantic that took place at 2am today.
-As with previous years, we expect the show to also take up the 9pm time slot on Sky Atlantic later that day too.
+As with previous years, the show will also take up the 9pm time slot on Sky Atlantic today, too.

-We expect the rest of the episodes to be available in the same time slots each week, with Sky likely to simulcast each episode of the entire series at 2am each Monday morning like it did with season 7.
+The rest of the episodes will be available in the same time slot each week, with Sky confirmed to simulcast each episode of the entire series at 2am each Monday morning like it did with season 7.